Skip to content

 """

-The session_init hook is special—it's the only hook that runs inside the terminal session.
-While other lifecycle hooks run as background subprocesses, session_init scripts are literally pasted/typed into the terminal using terminal automation (AppleScript on macOS, tmux send-keys, etc.).
-This allows session_init scripts to:
+The session_init hook is special—it's the only hook that runs inside the new terminal session.
+While other lifecycle hooks run inside the initial autowt create process, session_init scripts are literally pasted/typed into the terminal using terminal automation (i.e. AppleScript).
+This allows session_init scripts to: activate virtual environments or start interactive processes.

 pre_cleanup Hook